-Among these new programs is our Video News from TAC, launched in October 2010.
-The Video News is a half-hour studio-produced newsmagazine show designed for distribution on TAC as well as on cable TV.
-It currently is airing regularly on 25 cable TV stations across the US with a total potential audience of around 10 million viewers
+Among these new programs is our Strata: Portraits of Humanity, launched in October 2014.
+Strata is a half-hour studio-produced newsmagazine show designed for distribution on TAC as well as on cable TV.
+It is currently airing regularly on 26 cable TV stations across the US and on Comcast On-Demand in Oregon, Washington, Idaho and California with a total potential audience of around 15 million viewers.

 In 2008, we conducted an online survey of our audience.
 We learned some important things about them that may have a bearing on the promotional value of The Archaeology Channel to you.
 Take a look:

 Audience survey completed August 2008: 100 respondents